 Executive Education Bursaries for Indigenous women

-The Foundation is also now partnering with Chief Executive Women to offer two bursaries for Indigenous women to undertake short executive programs run by leading business school, INSEAD, at their Singapore campus in October and December 2015.
+The Foundation is also now partnering with Chief Executive Women to offer two bursaries for Indigenous women to undertake short executive programs run by leading business school, INSEAD, at their Singapore campus.

-Learning to Lead Program in October 2015: The 3 day program is aimed at women who will be taking on their first management role in the next 6 months or who have been in such a role for up to 2 years.
+Learning to Lead Program: The 3 day program is aimed at women who will be taking on their first management role in the next 6 months or who have been in such a role for up to 2 years.
 The course is designed to help students understand the nature of this transition and develop the critical people skills that can bring greater long-term career success.

-Leading for Results Program in December 2015: The 5 day development program provides experienced managers with crucial skills for leading people in a global business environment (only managers with five or more years of experience will be considered).
+Leading for Results Program: The 5 day development program provides experienced managers with crucial skills for leading people in a global business environment (only managers with five or more years of experience will be considered).

 The Roberta Sykes Indigenous Education Foundation Reception June 2012